ktaylor63/southeast/site/content/articles/student-gets-hands-on-fire-experience-at-st-marks-national-wildlife-refuge.md

 John's first prescribed fire was on [St. Vincent National Wildlife Refuge](http://www.fws.gov/refuge/st_vincent/) in the Tahiti Beach/Dry Bar area.
 The prescribed fire was aerially ignited by a helicopter for a total of 2,834 acres.
 The prescribed fire was burned to reduce fuel loads and give the Scott's Seaside Sparrow better nesting areas in the marsh.

-As luck would have it on the drive home from the prescribed fire on St. Vincent National Wildlife Refuge, the Apalachicola National Forest requested assistance for a wildfire.
+As luck would have it, on the drive home from the prescribed fire on St. Vincent National Wildlife Refuge, the Apalachicola National Forest requested assistance for a wildfire.
 John went to his first wildfire called the Thousand Fire.
 The Thousand Fire was 43 acres.

 John returns to college in mid-August with lots of good field experience.